Dabisilva/movies/README.md

 ### Click <a href="https://movies-umber.vercel.app/" target="_blank">here<a/> to see the website

 #### to run this project is very simple.
-If you have npm or yarn installed, use this commads
+If you have npm or yarn installed, use this commands

 ```bash
 npm run dev